Published Scientific Papers

 The study's individual research projects will be published as peer reviewed journal articles or as EPA reports that undergo peer review by external technical experts.
 The papers will support the draft assessment report on the potential impacts of hydraulic fracturing for oil and gas on drinking water resources.
 The following is a list of papers published to date.
 Additional papers will be posted as they are published.

-EPA estimates up to 6 additional journal articles or reports will come out of the Laboratory Studies projects.
+EPA estimates 1 additional report will come out of the Laboratory Studies projects.

 Analytical Method Development

 - “Characterization of liquid chromatography-tandem mass spectrometry method for the determination of acrylamide in complex environmental samples”

 Patrick DeArmond and Amanda DiGoregorio.
 Analytical and Bioanalytical Chemistry.
 May 2013.

 - “Rapid liquid chromatography–tandem mass spectrometry-based method for the analysis of alcohol ethoxylates and alkylphenol ethoxylates in environmental samples”